freyaalminde/perl-core/README.md

 assert(result.asString == "Just Another Perl Hacker")
 ```

+PerlCore 0.1.0 includes Perl 5.30.3.

 ## Roadmap

 The ability to create multiple interpreters may be added, and `PerlInterpreter.shared` removed.
 This requires building Perl with `-Dusemultiplicity`.

 To better support the App Store guidelines, all modules should ideally be embedded in the binary.
+In this case, to avoid bloat, a script for customizing the Perl distribution may be added.

 A complete build script for building Perl for every platform should be added.

-_TODO: Make it clear which versions of Perl is included._

 ## Acknowledgements